 Use noobj for noobj

-[INFO] [/sys/scheduler/] scheduler started
+[INFO] [/sys/scheduler] scheduler started

-[INFO] [/sys/router/#] router started
+[INFO] [/sys/router] router started

-[INFO] [/sys/router/#] /type/# local attached
+[INFO] [/sys/router] /type/# heap attached

-[INFO] [//+/#]
+[INFO] [//driver/#]

-broker address: localhost
+broker address: mqtt://localhost

-client name : client_1905515073
+client name : fhatos_native

 will topic : <none>